 Several years ago I came across a story about an amazing little book called Be Bold With Bananas which is described by a high-end art book seller on Abe Books as “an imaginative cook book issued in the 1970s by the South African Banana Board” and an “unusual and eccentric photo book”.
-It made quite the impression on me and is something I find myself remembering several times a year at least.
-And now it will come to your mind several times a year at least too, because what has been seen cannot be unseen:
+It made quite the impression on me and is something I find myself … Continue reading Several Times a Year, This Comes to Mind

 Have you ever noticed that Christians are fine with having God and science coexist?
 In fact, Christians see scientific discoveries as strengthening their faith precisely because they reveal the marvel of the world.
 So why is it that so many scientists seem to hate the idea of God so much?”

 Um, yeah.
 Loonies like Richard Dawkins aside, suffice it to say that this has not been my experience of the “conflict” between Christians and science.
 I have already made known my stance on creationism and intelligent design.